 The map presented in Figure 4.7 presents the distribution of households using electricity as their main source of lighting by district.
-In Kayonza district, 7.5% of households fall into this category.
-This is above the rural average, ranking the district among the ten which have between 6% and 21% of households using electricity for lighting.
+In Muhanga district, only 5.5% of households use electricity as their main source of lighting.
+At the national level, the figure is only 10.8%.